-Antalya is a beautiful city located on the coast of the Mediterranean in southwestern Turkey.
-It is such a charming city and a top attraction for many tourists from all over the world.
-Antalya is located about 700 km away from Istanbul.
-It is the largest international sea resort in Turkey and is bordered by the natural Taurus Mountains.
-Antalya is a splendid city that is famous for its ancient history, beautiful nature, and blue sea.
+Antalya is a charming city on the Mediterranean coast in southwestern Turkey.
+It is about 700 km from Istanbul and is Turkey’s most prominent international sea resort.
+The natural Taurus Mountains border it.
+Antalya is a splendid city famous for its ancient history, beautiful nature, and blue sea.

 Antalya was founded as a seaport in the 2nd century BC.
 Its history dates back to 133 BC, and its architectural heritage dates back to the Roman era.
 However, most of its historical architecture dates back to the Ottoman era.

 When you visit Antalya, you will see that schools, mosques, caravanserais, Turkish baths, and cemeteries give the city a Turkish Islamic character.
-You can visit the city in any season of the year but we recommend the summer season for a nice stay.
+You can visit the city at any time of year, but we recommend the summer season for a nice stay.

 Weather in Antalya

 The weather in Antalya is hot in summer and mild and rainy in winter.
-The average temperature in summer is between 16 and 27 degrees and that makes it a perfect destination for tourists at that time.
-During winter, you will feel that all four seasons are gathered in Antalya and that makes it the focus of attention for those interested in winter sports on the snowy heights of Antalya.
+The average temperature in summer is between 16 and 27 degrees, making it a perfect destination for tourists.
+During winter, you will feel that all four seasons are gathered in Antalya, making it the focus of attention for those interested in winter sports on the snowy heights of Antalya.

 Things to do in Antalya

-After knowing some information about Antalya, let us see more about the top attractions in the city and things to do there and discover the beautiful city and its beaches, landscape, and buildings.
-So pack your bags and take your seats to start our journey in Antalya!
+After learning about Antalya, let’s explore the city’s top attractions and things to do and discover its beautiful beaches, landscape, and buildings.
+So pack your bags and take your seats to start our journey!

 1. Old Town

 The old town is one of the top attractions in Antalya.
-It is like a maze when you walk through it and you will see Ottoman houses lined up in its cobblestones.
-The houses and mansions there are homes for hotels, restaurants, shops, and art galleries.
+It is like a maze; walking through it, you will see Ottoman houses lined up in cobblestones.
+The houses and mansions are homes for hotels, restaurants, shops, and art galleries.

-When you are in the old town there are several places you might visit, the main square which contains a fortress gate and a stone clock tower, also you will see the mosque of Tekeli Mehmet Pasa that was built in the 18th century and has a great interior design.
+When you are in the old town, there are several places you might visit: the main square, which contains a fortress gate and a stone clock tower.
+Also, you will see the mosque of Tekeli Mehmet Pasa, built in the 18th century and has a great interior design.

 There is a truncated minaret which is a famous spot in Antalya, it was destroyed in the 19th century and this was what was left from the building after it was at first a Roman temple, then a Byzantine church, and then a mosque.